vatcpl/docs/docs/guides/gameservers/minecraft.md

 ## Configuring Mods (Optional)
 ---

 Some mods offer the option to adjust settings via configuration files.
 These are usually located in the `config` folder of your server.
-You can edit and adjust these files similarly to the mod files themselves via SFTP.
+You can edit and adjust these files similarly to the mod files themselves via SFTP or build-in Web file editor.

 Do not forget to create a backup of your server before starting the mod installation to avoid possible data loss.